 Since having an EVSE installed can involve some significant electrical upgrades, it’s best to hire a licensed electrician for the job.
 The electrician should be familiar with EVSE.
 Check out the ClipperCreek installer resource to find an electrician with EVSE experience in your area.

 Make Sure to Get the System Inspected by Your Municipality

 It is recommended that EVSE owners and contractors check with their local municipalities to see what inspections, permits, or additional procedures are needed before the EVSE installation.
 This can vary across many counties and states, so check with your local jurisdiction to find out what exactly is required for your area.
 This information can usually be found online or with a quick call to your local community development office.

 Your individual needs and expectations will help you determine what you need from your EVSE.
 Hopefully, this guide provided you with some insight into the different types of EVSE stations and how each class can be most practical for you.

-If you want further information, check out ClipperCreek’s selector tool to determine what charging station is ideal for your needs.
-Also, check out additional 365 Pronto articles on different EV-related topics.
+If you want further information, check out Enphase’s EV charging resource to determine what charging station is ideal for your needs.
+Also, check out our additional articles on different EV-related topics.

-365 Pronto’s simple platform links you and your asset directly to a network of local, compliant, and qualified service providers for any EV charger maintenance, repair, or installation.
-Contact the 365 Pronto Team for more information or a platform demo to learn more about onboarding and becoming a 365 Pronto.
+Our simple platform links you and your asset directly to a network of local, compliant, and qualified service providers for any EV charger maintenance, repair, or installation.
+Contact us for more information or a platform demo to learn more about onboarding and becoming a provider.